elatov/elatov.github.io/_posts/2013-11-19-openelec-raspberry-pi.md

 I read a couple of sites that talked about **dirty regions**.
 More information on dirty regions can be seen <a href="http://wiki.xbmc.org/index.php?title=Dirty_regions" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.xbmc.org/index.php?title=Dirty_regions']);">here</a>.
 From that page:

 > Enable dirty-region processing.
 Dirty regions are any parts of the screen that have changed since the last frame.
-By not re-rendering what hasn&#8217;t changed, big speed gains can be seen.
+By not re-rendering what hasn't changed, big speed gains can be seen.
 Because all GPUs work differently, only Mode 3, combined with nofliptimeout=0, is guaranteed to be safe for everyone.

 I also saw a couple of other posts that had similar goals: